BlueBrain/BlueGraph/cord19kg/README.rst

 Two use cases using the aforementioned pipeline are provided in this repository:

-**A. Topic centered co-occurrence knowledge graph analysis** consisting of the following steps (steps 3-5 can be reproduced using the jupyter notebook `Glucose is a risk facor for COVID-19 (3000 papers).ipynb <https://github.com/BlueBrain/BlueGraph/blob/master/cord19kg/examples/notebooks/Glucose%20is%20a%20risk%20facor%20for%20COVID-19%20(3000%20papers).ipynb>`_ that can be automatically ran on |Glucose-COVID-19-Colab|):
+**A. Topic centered co-occurrence knowledge graph analysis** consisting of the following steps (steps 3-5 can be reproduced using the jupyter notebook `Glucose is a risk facor for COVID-19 (3000 papers).ipynb <https://github.com/BlueBrain/BlueGraph/blob/master/cord19kg/examples/notebooks/Glucose%20is%20a%20risk%20facor%20for%20COVID-19%20(3000%20papers).ipynb>`_ or you can |Glucose-COVID-19-Colab|):

 1. Semantic Search on the CORD-19 dataset: the 3000 most relevant papers resulting from the query *'Glucose as a risk factor in COVID-19'* are selected.